Phalanx (video game): Plot

 Taking place in the year 2279, a planetary research project is sent into the depths of space.
 One particular group of researchers lands on and partly colonizes the alien planet Delia.
-However, sometime after their stay, an emergency transmission is sent from Delia to their security force orbiting the planet.
+Sometime after their stay, an emergency transmission is sent from Delia to their security force orbiting the planet.
 The only clue they are given is a message regarding a hazardous leak.
 The planet's space fighters had become possessed by an unknown space squadron of alien bioships that appear out of nowhere and soon make themselves a hostile threat among the possessed fighters.
-The player assumes the role of Wink Baulfield (named Rick in the Game Boy Advance version), an ace pilot assigned to investigate the disaster and possibly discover what is invading Delia in the assignment Operation Climax in the experimental space fighter the A/144 Phalanx.
+The player assumes the role of Wink Baufield (named Rick in the Game Boy Advance version), an ace pilot assigned to investigate the disaster and possibly discover what is invading Delia in the assignment Operation Climax in the experimental space fighter the A/144 Phalanx.

-Development

-Box art
+Release

-The unusual SNES box art for the US release, featuring an elderly man (Bertil Valley) playing a banjo has been cited in examples of bizarre video game box art.
+The unusual SNES box art for the US release, featuring an elderly man (played by former Bertil Valley 1913–2004, who was also known for playing a mall Santa for 25 years of his life) playing a banjo has been cited in examples of bizarre video game box art.
 In an interview with Destructoid, Matt Guss, an advertiser who worked on Phalanx's cover, stated that the idea for the art came from coworker Keith Campbell.
-Campbell, who didn't find anything in Phalanx that stood out, decided to make the packaging eye-catching, hoping a potential buyer would stare at the box art and wonder "what just happened."
-The box art itself has been described by Destructoid's Allastair Pinsoff as "Goofy and misleading" and by ScreenRant's Ryan Lynch as "the most surreal video game box art of all time".
+Campbell, who didn't find anything in Phalanx that stood out, decided to make the packaging eye-catching, hoping a potential buyer would stare at the box art and wonder "what just happened".
+The box art itself has been described by Destructoid's Allastair Pinsoff as "goofy and misleading" and by ScreenRants Ryan Lynch as "the most surreal video game box art of all time".

-Release

-ZOOM Inc. announced that there would be a remake of this game for WiiWare at a cost of 500 Wii points.
-It was released in Japan on December 22, 2009.

 Reception

-SNES Force Magazine gave the SNES version a review score of 74% stating: "Unoriginal and frustrating gameplay saved only by clean, sharp graphics."
+The Japanese publication Micom BASIC Magazine ranked Phalanx fourth in popularity in its August 1991 issue.
+Zenji Nishkawa of Oh!X praised the game for its overall audiovisual department.
+Technopolis also highlighted the game's graphics and sound but noted that it was difficult.
+Hardcore Gaming 101's Chris Rasa wrote that it was "a very solid horizontal shooter that doesn't do anything new, but also does everything well".

+Super NES

+Phalanx received a 21.45/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 106 spot.
+The Super NES version was met with average reviews.
+SNES Force commended the game's sharp graphics, but were critical to its "frustrating" gameplay.

+GBA

+The Game Boy Advance version received "mixed or average" reviews, holding a rating of 71.33% based on nine reviews according to review aggregators Metacritic and GameRankings.